SECTION 1. The General Laws are hereby amended by inserting after chapter 212 the following chapter:-

 Section 7. (a) There shall be an advisory board to assist the presiding justice and the justices of the foreclosure review division and the division’s court administrator.

-(b) The advisory board shall consist of the Attorney General or a designee; the executive director of the Massachusetts office of victim assistance; and the following additional members appointed by the Supreme Judicial court: 1 person who has significant experience in court or business administration; 1 person who has significant experience in information technology, in particular, in designing systems to assist members of the public to use information technology effectively; 1 person who has significant experience in promoting judicial economy by assisting pro se claimants in presenting their cases efficiently and effectively; 1 person who has significant experience with mediation programs on complex topics, particularly programs involving cases in which pro se and sophisticated parties have adverse interests; 1 person who has significant experience in real estate title examination in the commonwealth; at least 4 lawyers with significant experience in the practice of various relevant areas of civil law and litigation, including access to justice and banking, bankruptcy, civil rights, consumer rights, landlord-tenant, real property, secured transactions and securities and securitized trust law and at least half will have represented homeowners in preserving their home from foreclosure or represented consumers.
+(b) The advisory board shall consist of the attorney general or a designee; the executive director of the Massachusetts office of victim assistance; and the following additional members appointed by the supreme judicial court: 1 person who has significant experience in court or business administration; 1 person who has significant experience in information technology, in particular, in designing systems to assist members of the public to use information technology effectively; 1 person who has significant experience in promoting judicial economy by assisting pro se claimants in presenting their cases efficiently and effectively; 1 person who has significant experience with mediation programs on complex topics, particularly programs involving cases in which pro se and sophisticated parties have adverse interests; 1 person who has significant experience in real estate title examination in the commonwealth; at least 4 lawyers with significant experience in the practice of various relevant areas of civil law and litigation, including access to justice and banking, bankruptcy, civil rights, consumer rights, landlord-tenant, real property, secured transactions and securities and trust law.

 (c) The advisory board shall choose its chair.
 The appointed members of that board shall each serve for a term of 3 years or for the remainder of the term of the foreclosure review division, whichever is less.